timothywarner-org/globomantics-backstory/README.md

 ---

-## How Do I Use This?
+## How to Drop In Solutions

-1. **Browse the folders** for a scenario or asset you need (e.g., login screens, HR datasets, marketing visuals).
+1. **Browse the folders** for a scenario, asset, or solution you need (e.g., login screens, HR datasets, marketing visuals).
-2. **Copy or reference** the files directly in your own course repo.
+2. **Copy the relevant files or folders** directly into your own course repo or project.
+3. **Update references** in your code or Markdown to point to the new local paths.
-3. **Remix or extend**—feel free to add your own assets and submit a PR for others to use!
+4. **Remix or extend**—feel free to adapt assets and submit a PR to share improvements!

+*Tip: Each solution is designed to be as self-contained as possible for easy pluggability.*

 ---